 However, forming an NDA is not always straightforward.
 Several key elements have to first be identified.
 Firstly of course, all parties bound by the agreement must be identified.
 What is to be deemed confidential must then be strictly defined to the point that there are no legal loopholes.
 Thirdly, the scope of the confidentiality obligation for both parties in terms of areas that are covered has to be determined.
 The contract also has to specify if there are any exclusions from confidential treatment.
 Finally, the timeframe of the agreement has to be set in stone.

 Of course, the most obvious solution to this problem is to rely on legacy industries, specifically lawyers.
 While lawyers in general will provide an adequate service, the cost associated with hiring one can be quite intimidating.
-A properly drafted NDA is worth its weight in gold and can range up to $1,500 based on the complexity of the matter and the experience of the attorney.
+A properly drafted NDA is worth its weight in gold and can cost up to $1,500 based on the complexity of the matter and the experience of the attorney.

 It is important to note however, that an NDA can be even more expensive if the contract has to be drawn up across borders, as it’s possible multiple lawyers are required as each territory may have different legal frameworks.
 A cross-border transaction can also be very time consuming as different lawyers will have to communicate with each other to ensure that the contract is drawn up to a proper standard.